-I once got told I had a good face for comedy (?) and having just got the photos back, I have to say that I understand why!
+I once got told I had a good face for comedy (?) and now I know why!
 I spent the last half-hour killing myself laughing.

 Thankfully, the rest of you don’t look quite so silly, and there are actually a couple of decent ones of me somewhere.

 Ahhh, what a night.
 Thank you, Mimi.
 And thank you everyone who came, I really feel pleased and happy that we did it, and I absolutely loved the band ‘Acoustic Kitchen’.

 This was my speech.
 Quite serious, but fitting :

 “I started writing The Frog Theroy when I was fifteen and finished it when I was fourty six, so I’m hoping the next novel doesn’t take me as long!